whyliuxing/reverse-engineering-journal/README.md

 * Set watchpoint in GDB: watch only break on write, rwatch break on read, awatch break on read/write
 * Thunk function: a samll subroutine that assists a call to another subroutine.
 Thunk function can be used to get current instruction address then use it to reference a variable in the data section since data section is at a known offset from the code section.
 Example: __i686.get_pc_thunk.cx
 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
 * (32 bits Windows exe) FS register points to the beginning of current thread's environment block (TEB).
-Offset zero in TEB is the head of a linked list of pointers to exception handler functions
+Offset zero in TEB is the head of a linked list of pointers to exception handler functions.
+Offset 30h is the PEB structure.
+Offset 2 in the PEB is the BeingDebugged field
 * Any function that calls another function is called a non-leaf function, and all other functions are leaf functions

 ## *12/24/16 ([HARD TO REMEMBER] x86 Instructions With Side Effects)*